-Neurobiology, development of the nervous system, maintenance of synaptic connections in the adult brain, neurodegeneration
+Neurobiology, development of the nervous system, maintenance of synaptic connections in the adult brain, neurodegeneration, diseases of the nervous system

 MCDB 3140 - Cell Biology Laboratory